 The Juris Doctor (J.D.)
 Program

-A non-refundable $75 application fee must be paid by a check or money order drawn from a U.S. bank and made payable to "U.C.
-Regents", or by an international money order in U.S. currency.
-You may use a credit card if you apply online through Law Services.
-The fee must accompany the application.
+A non-refundable $75 application fee is required at the time of application.
 Your application will not be processed without it.
 The fee cannot be used for processing applications to other law schools within the University of California System.

-We offer a need-based application fee waiver program which is administered by Law Services.
-If you obtain an LSAC fee waiver your application fee will be waived automatically when you apply to Berkeley.
-Information on the LSAC fee waiver program and how to apply is available here.
+A need-based application fee waiver program is administered by Law Services.
+If you obtain an LSAC fee waiver, our application fee will be waived automatically when you apply to Berkeley.
+Information about the LSAC fee waiver program and how to apply for one is available here.

 Reapplying to the School

 If you took the LSAT more than five years ago you must take the test again.
 You must renew your CAS account and resubmit transcripts and recommendations if your Law Services account has expired.
-Contact Law Services to determine your status and then use their system to apply online.
-Although a decision from a previous year has no bearing on a subsequent application, we recommend reapplicants not to submit an identical application.
-This usually means submitting a revised personal statement, obtaining additional work or other experiences, pursuing a graduate degree in the intervening period, and/or taking the LSAT again.
-We will use the highest LSAT score except when two or more scores are clustered closely together, in which case we will use the average.
+Contact the LSAC to determine your status and then use their system to apply online.
+Although a decision from a previous year has no bearing on a subsequent application, we recommend that reapplicants not submit an identical application.
+This usually means submitting a revised personal statement, obtaining additional work or other experiences, pursuing a graduate degree in the interim period, and/or taking the LSAT again.
+We will use the highest of multiple LSAT scores unless the scores are clustered closely together, in which case we will use the average.

 Refer to the Financial Aid section of the website for more information about financial aid.